Tuber melanosporum: Description

+Until 2010, all truffle species were thought to be homothallic, that is, capable of sexual reproduction from a single organism.
+Subsequent research indicated that black truffles are heterothallic; that is, sexual reproduction requires contact between the mycelia of different mating types.
+If mycelia of different mating types surround a tree, eventually, one type becomes predominant.

 Aroma

 The fruiting bodies of the black truffle exude a scent reminiscent of undergrowth, strawberries, wet earth, or dried fruit with a hint of cocoa.
 Their taste, which fully develops after the truffles are heated, is slightly peppery and bitter.
-If stored at room temperature, the aromatic compounds dissipate, while storage around the freezing point (0°C) leads to an increased synthesis of these compounds.
+If stored at room temperature, the aromatic compounds dissipate, while storage around the freezing point (0 °C) leads to an increased synthesis of these compounds.

 The volatile compounds that contribute to the aroma and are developed by the fruiting bodies include 2-methyl-1-butanol, isoamyl alcohol, 2-methylbutyraldehyde, and 3-methylbutyraldehyde, as well as traces of sulfur compounds.
 One of these, dimethyl sulfide, is what attracts truffle dogs, truffle hogs and truffle flies to the fruiting bodies.
 Several species of yeast, which produce part of the aromatic compounds, have been isolated from Tuber melanosporum and Tuber magnatum.

-Genome
+Chemistry

 The genome of the black truffle was published in 2010.
-It contains 125 million base pairs, 58% of the genome consists of transposable elements, and the genome contains only 7500 identified protein-encoding genes.
+It contains 125 million base pairs, 58% of the genome consists of transposable elements, and the genome contains only 7,500 identified protein-encoding genes.
 During symbiosis, genes involved in the decomposition of plant cell walls and lipids are induced.
 This indicates that black truffles decompose the cell walls of their host plants at the beginning of the symbiosis.